 Let’s say you have a blog post with 20 images.
 A reader scrolls through your post and really likes it.
 This reader likes it so much that he or she would like to share it on Pinterest.

-If this reader is using the Tailwind Publisher browser plugin, or the Pinterest Save button, they will see 20 images to pin.
+If this reader is using the Tailwind Publisher browser plugin, or the Pinterest browser button, they will see 20 images to pin.
 And because there are so many options to choose from, they most likely pick one that is not fully optimized for Pinterest.

 Or worse, they won’t pin at all, because they can’t quickly find a good pinnable image in that large collection of images.

 This is why you should make it easy for your website visitors to pin images.
 And one effective way is to use the NoPin code.
 The less options, the better.